 Welcome song writers, song lovers, song singers and other casual misfits of the creative rodeo that is modern music.
 SAW hopes to be your best resource for tools, tips, ideas and relationships.
 If you seek opporTUNEities to share your gift, come and join us as we make the solitary suffering that is songwriting an enriching community-based experience (or at least try real hard).
 Roam our pages and social media outposts, ask questions, attend functions and otherwise make yourself heard and seen.
 If we help you find rhyme, that is our reason.
 SAW is a community of volunteers, so we need you to participate.
 Make yourself at home and get to work on your next song.

-StreamCatcher is SAW’s first CoVideo19 project.
+StreamCatcher is SAW’s CoVideo19 project.
 An attempt to create and encourage community from isolation.
 Songwriters are asked to create a video, register, sign in, submit, vote, encourage your fans to the site to view and vote.
-There are $1500 dollars in prizes and untold rewards in building a stronger, better music community.
+While we promised $1500. in prizes you awarded $2000. and untold rewards in building a stronger, better music community.

 Did you miss the MASC Awards Show?
 Watch it on YouTube - you can skips over the boring talking parts to hear some amazing music.

 Help us Make Music in the DMV on June 21!
 Make Music Day is a daylong, musical free-for-all that brings musicians of all ages, backgrounds and skill levels together to make, enjoy, perform, teach and learn music.
 We are seeking venues, volunteers with vision and musicians of every kind.

 The Songwriters’ Association of Washington (SAW) is a community of aspiring and professional songwriters dedicated to cultivating excellence in song craft.
 Established as a non-profit organization in 1979, SAW continues to develop, promote, and encourage songwriters through education, networking, and performance opportunities throughout the Washington DC metropolitan area.